entice/entice/milestones.md

 - (improvement) disable skillcasting in outposts (enable via command?)
 - (improvement) skill casting should disable movement (if not stances etc.)
 - (improvement) death should disable skill casting (should death be an attribute?)
-- (improvement) before casting, invoke a skill callback that checks all preconditions
+- (improvement) before casting, invoke a skill callback that checks all preconditions (valid target? enough health etc.)

 ### Milestone 12 `DONE`